 Job shadows are unpaid, observational hours only and will not provide hands-on experience.

-This usually involves student in high school or college, but we also will consider requests from individuals that are considering a career change.
+This usually involves students in high school or college, but we also will consider requests from individuals that are considering a career change.
 Participants will be paired with a health care professional and must remain with them throughout the job shadow experience.
 This person will be able to answer questions about a typical day, education and skill requirements, and generally what the position involves.

 Job shadowing will not meet the requirements for any program that requires clinical contact hours or internship hours, nor will it fulfill the requirement for volunteer or community service hours.
 If you need to complete the requirements for an internship or clinical hours, please contact the appropriate internship coordinator at your college.
 If you are interested in becoming a volunteer or need to complete more than 8 hours of observation, please contact Volunteer Services at 515-574-6656.